Xerren09/eKreta-WebAPI-documentation/README.md

   cookie_to_use += (cookie.Name + ": " + cookie.Value);
 }
 ```
-* Alternatively it can be parsed out directly of "response" (in the Credential check part), but this is easier.
+* Alternatively it can be parsed manually out of "response" (in the credential check part), but this is easier.

 ## Main page auth
 ```C#